nfroidure/whook/packages/whook-oauth2/README.md

 export default initPostAuthRefresh;
 ```

-Additionnaly, you could create any handler in the `/auth` path in order to
+Additionally, you could create any handler in the `/auth` path in order to
 receive the auth cookies.
 For example, you may want to serve user profiles
 there.